PasturePro logo

 Most importantly, fiberglass does not bring any performance benefit to these posts, and our customers would also have to take some extra steps handling the posts in the field.
 It is advised by most fiberglass rod manufacturers that you wear gloves when handling their products.
 Our PasturePro posts will not give you splinters like fiberglass rods.

 No, unlike fiberglass posts which require special caps, nothing extra is needed when driving PasturePro posts.
-They have been heat-treated on top and are tough.

 When bent to extremes the rod can produce a bulge, but it's next to impossible to break it in two.

 These posts are driven with a manual post driver just like those used for steel t-posts.
-You will notice that they have a little more spring (bounce) to them, but if you can drive a steel t-post you can drive these posts.
+You will notice that they have a little more spring or bounce to them, but if you can drive a steel t-post you can drive these posts.
 We do recommend a pilot driver in extremely hard or rocky soil.

 The wire is attached to the post with a cotter pin through a drilled hole.